You can offer a service to a VMware Tanzu Application Service for VMs (TAS for VMs) services Marketplace.

 If a route service is not listed in the TAS for VMs marketplace by a broker, you can still bind it to your app as a user provided service.
 The service can run anywhere, either inside or outside of TAS for VMs, but it must fulfill the integration requirements described in Service Instance responsibilities.
 The service also needs to be reachable by an outbound connection from the TAS for VMs router.

 This model is identical to the fully brokered service model, except without the broker.
 You can configure the service manually, outside of TAS for VMs.

 You can then create a user provided service instance and bind it to your app with the following commands,that supply the URL of their route service:

 cf create-user-provided-service SERVICE-INSTANCE -r ROUTE-SERVICE-URL

 cf bind-route-service DOMAIN SERVICE-INSTANCE [--hostname HOSTNAME]

-The models above require the broker and service instance responsibilities summarized in the following table:
+The previous models require the broker and service instance responsibilities summarized in the following table:

 |Route Services Architecture||Fulfills TAS for VMs Service Instance Responsibilities||Fulfills TAS for VMs Broker Responsibilities|

-The following applies only when a broker returns
+The following information applies only when a broker returns

 Binding a service instance to a route associates the